 African newspapers, part of the Readex World Newspaper Archive, is a full-text digital collection of historical African newspapers (1800-1922).
 A pilot service, Remote Eresources, enables registered St Pancras Reader Pass holders to access this database remotely.

 Available on-site only

-British newspapers 1800-1900 is a full-text digital resource and includes considerable coverage of Africa.
+19th Century British Library Newspapers is a full-text digital resource and includes considerable coverage of Africa.
 (It is also available free at UK Higher Education institutions.)

 Freely available on the internet